Social Media Marketing Tips: How To Make The Most of Your Money

 The organic reach on major social media platforms are declining each year.
 That is a harsh truth we must face, and there are two main reasons of this phenomenon: First, is that there are simply too many contents being published on social media, and naturally each of them will get less exposure.
 Second, is that it’s a well-known secret that major social media platforms intentionally limit organic reach from brands, and only showing relevant contents (preferably from friends and family) to their users.

-With that reality, we now have to invest on social media advertising to get better results, especially short term.
+With that reality, we now have to invest in social media advertising to get better results, especially in the short term.
 Does this mean organic social media marketing is completely dead?
 Not necessarily, as there are several benefits of organic social media marketing, especially if you are low on budget.
 However, it’s safe to say that there will be limitations to organic reach, and you will need a longer timeframe to see results.

-Yet, social media advertising can be really expensive, and can even lost you money when not managed well.
+Yet, social media advertising can be really expensive, and can even lose you money when not managed well.
 For the rest of this guide, we will discuss four key steps on making the most of your social media advertising campaigns.
 Let us begin with the first one.

 1. Choose The Right Plattform